denis-jullien/leafy-ils-fast/design/python_design.md

 ### database_management

-The database_management folder will contains the python file that will directly manipulate the database and its tables.
+The manipulation of the tables will pass by one class that will manage the database and handle the CRUD operations on all tables.
+This class is in database file.

-The manipulation of the tables will pass by one class for each table manipulation that will handle the CRUD operations.
+The models file will contain all SQLModel classes that type the database's tables.

 ## Tests